swiss-ai-center/documentation/docs/how-to-guides/how-to-create-a-new-service.md

     This only applies to services that uses a machine learning model built from scratch.

-It is not mandatory to host the service's model data to use the Core engine.
+It is not mandatory to host the service's model data to use the Core AI Engine.

 If you want to host the service's model data, we recommend [DVC](../explanations/about-dvc.md) with the help of Git and